 Access to generators and blowers are cordoned off from the public

 Guidelines for Operators of Jumping Castles:

-• Make sure that participants remove shoes, belts, glasses, jewellery or any other item which may cause damage to
+- Make sure that participants remove shoes, belts, glasses, jewellery or any other item which may cause damage to the inflatable equipment.

 Rules for Jumping Castle Participants: